chapter09/avada-cloud/README.md

     region: 'us-east-1'

 ###Todo
-    * To support adding worker nodes incrementally to the existing cluster
+    * To support adding worker nodes incrementally to the existing cluster.
+    * Promote the speed of ansible playbook, e.g., introduce `async`.

 ###Initialize the AWS EC2